palosaari/fablab/docs/assignments/week06.md

 This module is just to select suitable default values for "mill raster 2D" module.
 Two choices, one for traces and one for outlines.

 #### "mill raster 2D"
 This is the most important module.
 Default settings are pretty good, change if needed.
-Our lab has for example smaller drill bit for traces than default and larger bit for outlines than default.
+Our lab has for example smaller milling bit for traces than default and larger bit for outlines than default.
 Change accordingly.
 Our PCB was FR-1 which is something like 1.6mm substrate and 0.035mm copper or so.
 Default values fit very well for those PCB thickness, so there is no need to adjust even if those are slightly off.

 Our lab re-uses LPKF ProtoMat S62 PCB machine milling bits for SRM-20 PCB milling.
-Especially tracing drill is different as it is V-shaped 0.2mm-0.5mm drill bit.
+Especially tracing bit is different as it is V-shaped 0.2mm-0.5mm milling bit.
 The bigger the cut depth is, the wider the trace will be.
 I used 0.25mm value for that bit with all the other settings default, which produces very nice cut.

-Offset number setting means how many rounds drill will run in parallel, the bigger the number the larger area is skinned off from the the copper.
+Offset number setting means how many rounds milling bit will run in parallel, the bigger the number the larger area is skinned off from the the copper.
 Different values can be tested and result seen from "view toolpath" module.
-You may compensate smaller drill by adding more offset, but V-shaped drill bits are not aimed for that so it is better to remove extra copper using more suitable drill bit.
+You may compensate smaller milling bit by adding more offset, but V-shaped milling bits are not aimed for that so it is better to remove extra copper using more suitable end mill bit.

 #### "Roland SRM-20 milling machine"
 Module for head positioning.
 Module "origin" should be zeroed as we set origin from machine UI "VPanel for SRM-20" in order to avoid "double" origin.
 Those defaults are for a situation where SRM-20 is connected and controlled directly by this "Mods" module, but on our case the toolpath is transferred by file.

-"jog height" is the value how much drill is lifted above the Z-origin when transferred (not cut) to different position.
+"jog height" is the value how much bit is lifted above the Z-origin when transferred (not cut) to different position.
 Default 2mm is OK, I would say do not decrease.

 "home" is position where head is moved after the milling job is finished.